UTSCC09/project-pc-rater/README.md

 - Polls (Backend and Frontend)
 - Aiding with Video Call (Backend and Frontend)
 - Multiple bug fixes and refactorization in various components

-# One more thing?

-**Task:** Any additional comment you want to share with the course staff?

-Thank you for everything.